Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 A short treatment often feels like relief.

-A longer treatment often feels like a release and reset.
+A longer treatment often feels like release and reset.

 A short treatment helps when the body is tight.